spige432/Toutouwai/SNPcalling.md

 ```
 mkdir alignment #Create an alignment folder where the bam files go
 cd alignment #from inside there run align.sh
-COPY IN THE REFERENCE GENOME
+COPY IN THE REFERENCE GENOME. then unzip it using gunzip
 ```